nillkitty/SKX/README.md

 * Rooms wrap vertically and horizontally -- just remove the walls.  (technically possible on the NES but not used in any actual rooms)
 * Dynamic Audio -- Each room can have a different "Audio Effect" which manipulates the pan and fade of each of the tracks in the multitrack music as a function of dana's position, life remaining, etc.
 * In game modes other than Classic, Dana can grow his scroll up to 18 slots (instead of 8).
+* Pixel shader backgrounds
+* Full aetheitic control over the background layer and the super foreground layer which are independent from the normal foreground layer Dana stands on
+* Demo recording and playback support
+* Unlimited spawn points and spawn types per room
+* Special behaviors in certain rooms (17, 39, 20, 44, 49-53) which were hard-coded in the NES version have all been ported to "Magic Spells" -- lightweight editable scripts that are contained in the level data as objects
+*